How We Work – Conveyancing Solicitors

 - lender not a member of UK Finance

 - repossessed property

-Also as examples could typically incur additional fees of up to £400. which could : Investigating defects in title or a shortfall in necessary information or assurance; advice on survey or mortgage offer.
+Also examples that could typically incur additional fees of up to £400 include: Investigating defects in title or a shortfall in necessary information or assurance; advice on survey or mortgage offer.

 Where stamp duty land tax on additional property applies, or for buy to let property or a purchase subject to a tenancy additional hourly charges will be incurred.
 These may typically incur additional fees of up to £500.